|

 neighborhoods of identical apartment

-blocks and supermarkets with names such
+and supermarkets with names such

 as “Supermarket No. 3.”